Bukkhalo

 Bukkhalo (บุคคโล, [bùk.kʰā.lōː]) is a khwaeng (sub-district) of Thon Buri District, Bangkok.
 Its name is also the name of surrounding area.

+Toponymy

+The Thai word "Bukkhalo" does not have an inherent meaning on its own.
+However, it is believed to have originated from two words in the local Bangkok Malay dialect: "bukat" (บูกัต), meaning whirlpool, and "lolok" (โลโลก), which also means the same.
+These two words were likely combined into bukatlolok, and over time, the pronunciation gradually shortened to become Bukkhalo.

+Therefore, the name "Bukkhalo" carries the underlying meaning of a place with whirlpools, which corresponds to the natural geography of the area, where Wat Bang Nam Chon and Khlong Bang Nam Chon are located.

 Geography

 Bukkhalo is the central area of the district.

 The area is bounded by other subdistricts (from north clockwise): Talat Phlu and Bang Yi Ruea in its district (Ratchaphruek Road is a divider line), Samre in its district (Somdet Phra Chao Tak Sin Road is a divider line), Dao Khanong in its district (Ratchadaphisek Road is a divider line), respectively.